Managing Apache Kafka® topics

 - In the management console

-, go to the relevant folder. - In the list of services, select Managed Service for Kafka.
+, navigate to the relevant folder. - Navigate to the Managed Service for Kafka service.

 - Click the cluster name and go to the Topics tab.